A Dog and His Toy

 Dog Ignores Drumstick

 The boy asks his mother for the toy, which is a (chicken) drumstick.
 Once he receives the toy, the boy gives it to the dog.
 The dog is not satisfied, to say the least.
 Where is the fun, fuzzy cotton?
 Why does this toy feel hard when I chew on it?
 When will I get to chew that delicious cotton again?
 The dog stands there staring at the toy, while the boy stands there staring at the dog.
 The chicken leg lies on the floor with no interaction from the dog.
 The boy picks up the toy and puts it in a basket.
-After the ordeal, the boy and dog go to bed.
+Afterwards, the boy and dog go to bed.

 The next day, the boy wakes up in a refreshed mood.
 A motherly hymn reverberates up the stairs.
 “Breakfast is ready.”
 The boy brushes his teeth and comes down the stairs to the dining room table.
 The boy’s mother initiates a conversation.